heratess/KuFlow-RPAExample/README.md

 - Claim the task
 - Execute the robot
 - Complete the task

+Below you will find an example of the code used to perform the aforementioned.
+You can choose to modify it in your previously downloaded template or clone the project from our [public Github repository.](https://github.com/kuflow/)

+**NOTE:** *We add comments like **"//ADD this line:"** before each line to highlight new code.*

 	private void createTaskRobotResults(WorkflowRequest workflowRequest) {
 	    UUID taskId = this.kuflowGenerator.randomUUID();